jacqueline-lam/shoppies-movie-nominations/README.md

 ### 3. Add/ Remove Nominations
 * User can add a movie from search results to the nomination list — by clicking the nominate button under the movie
 * User will only be able to nominate up to 5 movies — the nominate button will be disabled once 5 nominations have been made
-* User can view nominated movies by clicking the fixed button on the top right corner of the screen
+* User can view nominated movies by clicking the fixed button on the bottom right corner of the screen
 * Remove button will remove the selected movie from the nomination list
 ### 5. Notifications
 * A banner will be displayed when the user has 5 nominations